Purposeful Living

 10 Biblical Affirmations for Kids of All Ages

-Not long ago, our family endured a moment that reminded me of the importance of speaking biblical affirmations over our kids.
+Not long ago, our family shared a moment that reminded me of the importance of speaking biblical affirmations over our kids.
 Join us in the backyard, and we’ll talk about teaching our kids to stand on their identities in Christ.
+Be sure to read to the end of today’s post for three devotional books to affirm your children’s identities in Christ.

 Biblical Affirmations for Your Kids

-I’m not thinking about developing my daughter’s identity in Christ when it happens.
+I wasn’t thinking about developing our daughter’s identity in Christ when it happened.

-It’s a balmy August evening, and rays of sinking sun shine white on the lawn as we finish dinner on the deck.
+It was a balmy August evening, and rays of sinking sun shone white on the lawn as we finished dinner on the deck.

-The screams indicate a crisis, so I drop the sponge and bolt out the screen door without bothering to close it behind me.
+Suddenly, a primal scream interrupted the joyful commotion outside.
+Dropping the sponge in the sink, I rushed out the screen door without bothering to close it behind me.

-“She accidentally sprayed his face with the hose,” Darrell explains over the two wailing children.
+“Bekah accidentally sprayed Caleb’s face with the hose,” Darrell explained over the two wailing children.

-I breathe a deep sigh of relief and sit on the ground with Bekah, scooping her into my lap.
-Her sensitive spirit, thoughtfulness, and compassion never cease to amaze me.
+I breathed a deep sigh of relief and sat on the ground with Bekah, scooping her into my lap.

 “It was an accident, babe.
-It’s okay,” I reassure her, wiping the tears from her soft cheeks.
+It’s okay,” I reassured her, wiping the tears from her soft cheeks.

 Pushing Back Against Shame

 “I hate myself!
 I’m the worst sister in the world!
-I’m terrible!” she retorts, and she begins hitting herself in the head.
+I’m terrible!” she retorted, and she began hitting herself in the head.

-After calming her, I look into her eyes and begin speaking Truth: She is a caring, thoughtful, wonderful sister.
-I tell her that no mistake will ever define her.
-I tell her that she’s wildly loved by her parents and the God who created her.
+After calming her, I looked into her eyes and began speaking Truth: I told her that no mistake would ever define her.
+I told her that she’s wildly loved by her parents and the God who created her.

-Later that night, I reflect on the evening’s events.
+Later that night, I reflected on the evening’s events.

 The Importance of Biblical Affirmations for Kids